custom-cards/upcoming-media-card/troubleshooting.md

 These are not issues related to the card or components and need addressed with the service you are using.

 ## Radarr & Sonarr:
+Use the IP and port of your
+Radarr or Sonarr server.
 `````
 http(s)://[IP]:[port]/api/calendar?apikey=[API_key]&start=[start_date]&end=[end_date]
 `````
-For start and end date use "YYYY-MM-DD" format like so: "2018-09-31" Start date should be todays date and end date should be as far into the future as you set the component.
-Use the IP and port of your
+For start and end date use "YYYY-MM-DD" format like so: "2018-09-31" Start date should be todays date and end date should be as far into the future as you set the component. </br></br>
-Radarr or Sonarr server.</br></br>
 **Example:**
 `````
 https://192.168.1.2:7878/api/calendar?apikey=yOuRApiKEyg03sheRE&start=2018-10-31&end=2019-05-15